• Log inStart now

 • NrConsumption records usage every hour, and is the equivalent of "real-time" usage.
 Use this event to observe usage trends over time.

 • NrMTDConsumption generates aggregate values from the NrConsumption event.
 Use this event to see usage by monthly billing period.
-For organizations on the core users release, this is the best event for querying user count.
+This is the best event for querying user count.

-Below are some of the most important attributes attached to usage events.
+Here are some of the most important attributes attached to usage-related events.

 Attribute